 A recent review of the Psychoactive Substances Act mentioned the possibility of testing party pills on animals in NZ.
-Since this report was released, we have been encouraging supporters to send a message to the NZ Government asking for confirmation that the ban on testing psychoactive substances on animals will remain firmly in place.
+After many of our fierce supporters took action, we received confirmation that the ban on testing psychoactive substances on animals will remain firmly in place.

 The tests mentioned below are the exact tests that thousands of compassionate Kiwis saved animals from having to needlessly endure in NZ!